-Please help us continue our momentum towards our long-term goal of an endowed fund in honor of our friend and classmate by contributing to Phase 2 of our Catalyst project.
+Please help us continue our momentum towards our long-term goal of an endowed fund in honor of our friend and classmate by contributing to our third and final phase of our Catalyst project.

 Naman Shah, a 21-year-old student studying Finance, Entrepreneurship and Marketing in the D’Amore-McKim School of Business, passed away from multiple organ failure on October 5, 2012.
 Naman was an extremely active member of the Northeastern community who was truly beloved by all who knew him.
 Naman’s untimely passing is a reminder that we must strive to emulate his unique spirit, drive and passion every day.